AnnaWijetunga/anna-website/README.md

 You can visit annawijetunga.com at any time, and don't hesitate to contact me on my Contacts page with any/all feedback.
 Notice a spelling error?
 Think I could organize the menu better?
 Would like to see something not presently there?
 Would love to hear about it!

+My site was deployed with Netlify, which was a delightful process.

+See below for all information about Lumen:

 <h1 align="center">
     <img alt="Lumen" title="Lumen" src="https://github.com/alxshelepenok/gatsby-starter-lumen/blob/gatsby-v2/.github/logo.png" width="140"> </br>
     Lumen